bitrix24/b24restdocs/api-reference/crm/contacts/custom-form/crm-contact-details-configuration-set.md

-# Set Parameters for Individual CRM Contact Detail Card Configuration
+# Set Parameters for the Individual Card crm.contact.details.configuration.set

 > Scope: [`crm`](../../../scopes/permissions.md)
 >
 > Who can execute the method:
->  - Any user has the right to retrieve their own and common settings
+>  - Any user has the right to access their own and shared settings
->  - Only an administrator has the right to retrieve others' settings
+>  - Only an administrator has the right to access others' settings

-This method sets the settings for contact cards: it records the personal settings of the specified user or the common settings for all users.
+This method sets the contact card settings: it writes personal settings for the specified user or shared settings for all users.

 ## Method Parameters